Parimatch1/SV-Guides-Revamped/Inspection Guidelines.md

 **Co-Host:** Hey!
 I’m `[Nickname]`, your co-host, and I’ll be assisting in today’s inspection.

+**Host:**
-**Host:** Before we begin, let’s go over a few rules to help you succeed in this inspection!
+Before we begin, let’s go over a few rules to help you succeed in this inspection!

-**Host:** I - Do not say PTS (Permission To Speak) while I am speaking.
+I - Do not say PTS (Permission To Speak) while I am speaking.
 PTS is active unless stated otherwise.
 Talking/Using VC without permission will result in a strike.

-**Host:** II - Remain STS (Shoulder to Shoulder) at all times.
+II - Remain STS (Shoulder to Shoulder) at all times.
 Ask for permission before going AFK (Away From Keyboard).

-**Host:** III - Follow all orders given to you by a Community Advisory Council+ or Co-Host unless they ask you to break the rules.
+III - Follow all orders given to you by a Community Advisory Council+ or Co-Host unless they ask you to break the rules.
 You must call me, my Co-Host, and Helpers by our ranks at all times.

-**Host:** IV - If there is any problem, come to me, my Co-Host, my Helpers, or any other Community Advisory Council+ for assistance.
+IV - If there is any problem, come to me, my Co-Host, my Helpers, or any other Community Advisory Council+ for assistance.

-**Host:** V - You must be respectful to everyone at all times.
+V - You must be respectful to everyone at all times.
 Not following this will result in removal from the inspection.

-**Host:** VI - Trolling in any form is unacceptable!
+VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this inspection.
 Trolling or not using grammar will result in a strike or instant removal of this inspection.

-**Host:** We ask that all SI+ move to the green lines on my left, while everyone else stays on the blue lines.
+We ask that all SI+ move to the green lines on my left, while everyone else stays on the blue lines.

 > `[A co-host and helper should go with the MRs. A co-host and helper should stay with the LRs.]`

 ---

 # **Faces**
+**Speaker:**
-**Speaker:** To start off the session, we’ll be doing faces.
+To start off the session, we’ll be doing faces.

-**Speaker:** In this phase, we will be testing your reaction time and listening skills!
+In this phase, we will be testing your reaction time and listening skills!

-**Speaker:** Please listen carefully as I will only explain each face once.
+Please listen carefully as I will only explain each face once.
 DO NOT actually do the faces at this point.

-**Speaker:** Left Face - Turn left 90 degrees from the current position.
+Left Face - Turn left 90 degrees from the current position.

-**Speaker:** Right Face - Turn right 90 degrees from the current position.
+Right Face - Turn right 90 degrees from the current position.

-**Speaker:** Center Face - Turn to normal position.
+Center Face - Turn to normal position.
 (Position from the beginning or face the Host/Co-Host)

-**Speaker:** About Face - Turn 180 degrees from the current position.
+About Face - Turn 180 degrees from the current position.

-**Speaker:** Control Face - Face the Host/Co-Host at all times.
+Control Face - Face the Host/Co-Host at all times.
 (Host/Co-Host should be in the middle of your screen at all times)

-**Speaker:** Please note: Only the center face breaks control face, any other face will not.
+Please note: Only the center face breaks control face, any other face will not.

 `Low-Rank Only:`
 * **Speaker:** Everybody please switch to radio channel 2.
 This can be done by clicking the "1" in the top right of the radio.
 Do not switch off of this radio channel for the remainder of the session.